-How to get your game on Tabletop Simulator without getting angry and flipping the table
+How to get your game on Tabletop Simulator now without flipping the table

-If you’re looking to playtest your game remotely with others, as well as playtest some of their games, my #1 recommendation is Tabletop Simulator (TTS).
+If you’re moving your board game designs and playtesting online so that you can playtest your game with others remotely/virtually, as well as playtest some of their games, my #1 recommendation is Tabletop Simulator (TTS).
 It’s an application that runs on the gaming engine Steam.

 You can play classic games like chess and checkers, which have already been made available in Tabletop Simulator, as well as other free games in their workshop and inexpensive downloadable games.